 Topical treatments that have to be applied everyday for between 1 and 2 years only have a 22% success rate, but they are not likely to cause side effects and it is therefore deemed a safe treatment option.
 The topical treatments used most often are amorolfine nail lacquer and tioconazole nail solution.
 Alone, they may not be able to clear the deeper parts of an infected nail, though regular removal of abnormal nail material with clippers or filing can help with this.

-PACT treatment has no known side effects and has a 90% success rate, with treatment only taking 6 to 8 weeks.
+PACT treatment has no known side effects and has a high success rate, with treatment taking place in the clinic.

 Is there anything else I need to do?

 Preventing re-infection is really important to having a good outcome.
 It is important that socks and hosiery are washed on a hot wash (60 degrees) during the treatment.
 Shoes will need to be treated with an anti-fungal preparation.
 A homecare mycotic solution should be applied during the treatment process and any fungal skin infection will need to be treated at the same time.
 Your podiatrist will be able to advise of the best strategy for all of this to ensure you have the best results.
 Fungal infections can spread easily, so it is important not to share nail clippers or scissors and also to disinfect your shower floor and wear flip flops in gyms and swimming pools, to minimise chances of cross-infection.